DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 146.0

-DePaul's record against the spread so far this season is 2-6-0, while Northwestern's is 4-5-0.
-In terms of hitting the over, games involving the Blue Demons are 4-4-0 and the Wildcats are 5-4-0.
+DePaul is 2-6-0 against the spread this season compared to Northwestern's 4-5-0 ATS record.
+In terms of going over the point total, games involving the Blue Demons are 4-4-0 and the Wildcats are 5-4-0.

 Bet on this or any college basketball matchup at BetMGM